industrial-edge/Performance-Analytics/README.md

   - Configure Databus
   - Configure S7 Connector

+- Configure Data Service
+  - Configure the adapter
+  - Configure an asset with variables

 ## Documentation

 You can find further documentation and help in the following links